nilesh8820/DeltaxAssignment/README.md

 Mernbackend => Add => addArtist.html file for adding new Artist Mernbackend => Add => add.css common file for addSong.html and addArtist.html

+songs in file name'songs'
+icon of the song is in 'cover' and other images are in projrct

 Backend in file Model